 Adult Care Centers may participate in Child and Adult Care Food Program (CACFP) independently (and work directly with the State) or under a sponsoring organization.
 Centers must be licensed or approved by a State or local agency, and may be public, private nonprofit, or private for-profit.
 However, for-profit centers must serve higher numbers of low-income adults or adults who receive Medicaid or Supplemental Security Income to be eligible to participate.

-Adult participants are defined as: "a person enrolled in an adult day care center who is functionally impaired ... or 60 years of age or older."
+Adult participants are defined as a person enrolled in an adult day care center who is functionally impaired or 60 years of age or older.
 Individuals who reside with family members are eligible, though individuals who reside in institutions are not eligible for CACFP benefits.

-Application documents can be requested at the end of either the in-person or on-line training.
+Application documents can be requested at the end of either the in-person or online training.

 For-profit adult day care centers are eligible to participate in CACFP if they receive compensation under Title XIX (Medicaid Program) and/or Title XX (Block Grants to States for Social Services) of the Social Security Act and at least 25 percent of enrolled participants receive Title XIX or Title XX benefits.

-In coordination with the United States Department of Agriculture (USDA) Food and Nutrition Services (FNS), our office distributes policy memorandums to provide guidance and clarification on program requirements and regulations.
+In coordination with the United States Department of Agriculture (USDA)/Food and Nutrition Service (FNS) our office distributes policy memorandums to provide guidance and clarify program requirements and regulations.

 A quick tutorial on how our office structures and distributes policy.

 The following policy bulletins/memorandums provide urgent or highly requested content: